SysKitTeam/docs-insights/get-to-know-insights/health-overview.md

 ## Latency
 Latency section shows the latency statistics for average ping time between the servers of your farm in the selected interval.
 It shows if there was high latency on servers.
-Microsoft's standards recommed that pings should take less than 1ms to avoid bad user experience.
+Microsoft's standards recommend that pings should take less than 1ms to avoid bad user experience.
 Pings are collected every 10 minutes.

 >For detailed information about Latency, see [this article.](#internal/get-to-know-insights/latency-screen)